-- A. School details and Personnel - B. Local Safeguarding Partners - C. Referral Procedures including good practice referral process - D. Supporting Documents including Monitoring & Filtering information
+- A. School details and Personnel - B. Local Safeguarding Partners - C. Referral Procedures including good practice referral process - D. Supporting Documents including Monitoring & Filtering information - E. Residential Information (relevant to some academies)

 SECTION A: INTRODUCTION

 This trust wide policy has been updated in line with changes made to KCSiE 2024.
 For ease of reference any alterations considered of note from 2023-24 version, are highlighted in green.